 Important note: A CAS statement (including a CAS number) will only be sent to those applicants who have firmly accepted an unconditional offer of a place.
 It is important therefore that you inform the Admissions and Access Service as soon as possible whether you wish to accept or decline your offer.
 Please see the following link for details of the procedure for issuing your CAS.

 Check your CAS statement carefully when you receive it.
 If you notice any errors with any element of your CAS statement, please inform the Admissions and Access Service as soon as possible.
 This includes errors with course start and end dates, course titles and level of the course.

-Find more information on Visa and the Points Based System at the International Student Support website.
+Find more information on Visas and the Points Based System on the International Student Support Office website.

 Information on the PBS is also available at UK Visas and Immigration website.

-These immigration rules are subject to change and it is your responsibility to check the UK Visas and Immigration website (https://www.gov.uk/browse/visas-immigration).
+The immigration rules are subject to change and it is your responsibility to check the UK Visas and Immigration website.

 If you are a non-EU/EEA/Swiss national, the University is required to check your immigration documents to ensure that you have correct immigration permission to study at Queen's before you can enrol.
 All non-EU/EEA/Swiss students must present their passport and visa or other immigration permission to the International Student Support Office, who will take a photocopy and check your right to study.
 This process is normally carried out during International Welcome and Orientation.

 2. Extension of Leave – Students who are currently studying at Queen’s